-RCTs in which asymptomatic women with a twin gestation and a sonographic short cervix (CL \leq 25 mm) in the mid-trimester were allocated randomly to receive vaginal progesterone or placebo/no treatment for the prevention of preterm birth and/or adverse perinatal outcomes were eligible for inclusion in the review.
-Trials were included if the primary aim of the study was to prevent preterm birth in women with a twin gestation and a short cervix, or to prevent preterm birth in women with an unselected twin gestation but for whom outcomes were available in those with a prerandomization CL \leq 25 mm.
-We excluded quasirandomized trials, trials that evaluated vaginal progesterone in women with preterm labor, arrested preterm labor (as maintenance tocolysis), preterm rupture of membranes or second-trimester bleeding, trials that assessed vaginal progesterone in the first trimester only to prevent miscarriage and studies that did not report clinical outcomes.
-Studies published only as abstracts were excluded if additional information on methodological issues and results could not be obtained.
+RCTs in which asymptomatic women with a twin gestation and a sonographic short cervix (CL \leq 25 mm) in the midtrimester were randomly allocated to receive vaginal progesterone or placebo/no treatment for the prevention of preterm birth and/or adverse perinatal outcomes were eligible for inclusion in the review.
+Trials were included if the primary aim of the study was to prevent preterm birth in women with a twin gestation and a short cervix, or to prevent preterm birth in women with an unselected twin gestation but for whom outcomes were available in those with a pre-randomization CL \leq 25 mm.
+We excluded quasi-randomized trials, trials that evaluated vaginal progesterone in women with preterm labor, arrested preterm labor (as maintenance tocolysis), premature rupture of membranes, or second trimester bleeding, trials that assessed vaginal progesterone in the first trimester only to prevent miscarriage, and studies that did not report clinical outcomes.
+Studies published as abstracts alone were excluded if additional information on methodological issues and results could not be obtained.

 All of the potentially relevant studies were retrieved and reviewed independently by two authors to determine inclusion.
-Disagreements were resolved by discussion amongst the reviewers.
+Disagreements were resolved by discussion among the reviewers.